oracle-samples/oci-data-science-ai-samples/conda-environments/service-conda-environments.md

 # Active Service Conda Environments for OCI Data Science

-This page is the customer-facing source of truth for the **currently active service conda environments** available for OCI Data Science workflows.
+This page contains the list of currently active service conda environments available for OCI Data Science workflows.

 Deprecated environments are not listed here.
 When multiple active revisions exist for the same environment family, this page shows only the latest active version for that Python version and platform.